-A sale discount are simply a decrease in the price of your small business’s goods or services.
+A sale discount is simply a decrease in the price of your small business’s goods or services.

 Take a quick peep at the accounting journal entries for Jane and Bob’s fictitious Thingamajigs store.

-In the following example, Jane and Bob are offering a 10% sale on all of their $50 thingamajigs…
+In the following entry, more specifically accounting entry, Jane and Bob are offering a 10% sale on all of their $50 thingamajigs…

 The second type of sales discounts are Cash Discounts.
 They are usually offered when your customers pays off their credit purchases with your business in a timely manner.